openid/eKYC-IDA/openid-ida-verified-claims.md

 `document_details`: OPTIONAL.
 JSON object representing the document used to perform the identity verification.
 It consists of the following properties:

 * `type`: REQUIRED.
 String denoting the type of the document.
-For information on predefined document values see [@!predefined_values].
+For information on predefined document values see [@!predefined_values_page].
 The OP MAY use other than the predefined values in which case the RPs will either be unable to process the assertion, just store this value for audit purposes, or apply bespoken business logic to it.
 * `document_number`: OPTIONAL.
 String representing an identifier/number that uniquely identifies a document that was issued to the End-User.
 This is used on one document and will change if it is reissued, e.g., a passport number, certificate number, etc.
 * `serial_number`: OPTIONAL.
 String representing an identifier/number that identifies the document irrespective of any personalization information (this usually only applies to physical artifacts and is present before personalization).
 * `date_of_issuance`: OPTIONAL.
 The date the document was issued as ISO 8601 [@!ISO8601] `YYYY-MM-DD` format.